archf/ansible-nptd/README.md

 ansible-ntpd
 ============

-Install and configure ntpd on rhel and debian hosts hosts.
+Install and configure ntpd on rhel and debian hosts.
 This is only suitable for client-server mode.

+Target can either be a ntpd server or a ntpd client.

 Requirements
 ------------